AKGIIITH/NER_CRF_Hindi/README.md

 ### For Tokenizing We used python and wrote code but have punctuation issues which is needed to be fixed

-Source of NER Data: "ai4bharat/naamapadam" from HuggingFace Source of POS Data: Hugging Face
+Source of NER Data: "ai4bharat/naamapadam" from HuggingFace\n Source of POS Data: Hugging Face\n
-Source of Chunking: Missing(I had to do)
+Source of Chunking: Missing(I had to do)\n
-Source of Test Data: News:AajTak,Amar Ujala
+Source of Test Data: News:AajTak,Amar Ujala\n
-                     Story: Do Bail -PremChand
+                     \tStory: Do Bail -PremChand

 The Genre of NER Training Data is mixed, whereas POS is some Article or Story.